squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 To sustain this full-time commitment and to expand the team, we introduced Material for MkDocs Insiders.
 This private Insiders repository, available exclusively to our monthly sponsors, is where we first release the latest advancements of Material for MkDocs.
-That way our sponsors get the premium features in advance of all others users as a thank you for their support.
+That way our sponsors get the [premium features] in advance of all others users as a thank you for their support.
 But here's the best part: once we achieve specific funding goals, these advancements become available to the wider community.
 This model ensures ongoing development and accessibility for all, keeping the project vibrant and up-to-date.

-We communicate these funding goals and their progress openly, ensuring our community is involved every step of the way.
+We communicate these [funding goals] and their progress openly, ensuring our community is involved every step of the way.
 It's our way of making sure that while we do need the support to keep going, everyone will eventually benefit from the advancements made possible by our sponsors.

+  [funding goals]: ../index.md/#funding
+  [premium features]: ../index.md/#whats-in-it-for-me

 [__Why is the Insiders offered as a subscription model?__](#subscription-model){ #subscription-model }